GPowney/Bee_dynamic_occupancy/README.md

 # Bee_dynamic_occupancy
 The code to run the analysis for 'Disentangling spatial and spatio-temporal climatic correlates of local losses of wild bees'.
+Note, we do not have permission to share the raw data, so these scripts are not designed for external users to recreate that analysis.
+For example, there are hard-coded file locations and many sections are not functionalised.
+Instead, the code presented here allows readers to examine the code used to produce the analysis.